GuyBaele/SpreadGL/README.md

 This step works in the same way as the RABV example.
 Since the tree annotations also include the information about regions of highest posterior density (HPD), some more relevant data will automatically be saved in the output GeoJSON file.

 2. Generate the file of 'brazil_region_maxtemp.csv' as a temperature layer.
-(To Be Continued)
+(To Be Continued: how to create)

 3. Visualise the spatial and environmental layers together in Spread.gl.
+(To Be Continued: tutorial of the contour layer)

 https://user-images.githubusercontent.com/74751786/200294883-a1a28d8c-44c0-4a0a-ab89-b3d137e704f1.mp4